A Way of Being: an introduction to person-centred counselling

 What form will the sessions take?

-The course runs over 12 evenings, from 6.30 to 9.30pm, and will be held at Network’s premises at Elm Park, Filton.
+The course runs over 12 evenings, from 6.30 to 9.30pm, and will be held online via Zoom sessions.
+All course materials will be made available online.
 You will have the opportunity to:

 - Increase your understanding of person-centred counselling theory through weekly seminars and discussions.